We use some essential cookies to make this website work.

 We also use cookies set by other sites to help us deliver content from their services.

-The objective is to eliminate, minimise, mitigate or manage environmental risk by exerting control or influence over our procurement activity through the use of specific, prescribed measures pertinent to the method of procurement used and the nature of the goods, services or works to be purchased: Specifically this will include –
+Our objective is to eliminate, minimise, mitigate, or manage these risks by exerting control or influence over our procurement activity through specific, prescribed measures pertinent to the method of procurement and the nature of the goods, services or works purchased.

-This policy will be communicated to our suppliers by publishing it on the Forest Research website and will be implemented under a Forest Research-specific procedural supplement to Operational Guidance Book OGB3aa ‘Buying goods, works and services’.
+This policy will be communicated to our suppliers and employees by publishing it on our website and intranet respectively.
+It will be implemented through our Procedure for Environmental Procurement (a Forest Research-specific procedural supplement to Operational Guidance Book OGB3aa ‘Buying Goods, Works, and Services’).

 Cookies are files saved on your phone, tablet or computer when you visit a website.